Dry Socket Fairhope AL

-If you have recently had a tooth removed and are experiencing pain that radiates up your face and jaw, you may have what is called dry socket.
-To help alleviate the pain from dry socket, contact Dr. Phillip Greer of Sweet Water Dentistry in Fairhope, AL. This article will give you a little more information about dry socket.
+If you have recently had a tooth removed and are experiencing pain that radiates up your face and jaw, you may have what is called a dry socket.
+To help alleviate the pain from dry sockets, contact Dr. Phillip Greer of Sweet Water Dentistry in Fairhope, AL. This article will give you a little more information about dry sockets.

-In order for your gums to heal after an extraction, a blood clot must form to protect the socket.
+For your gums to heal after an extraction, a blood clot must form to protect the socket.
 If your blood clot is disturbed or comes out, this causes the bone to be exposed and can be quite painful.
 The blood clot is just like a scab that forms when you have a scrape or cut.
 If you remove your scab, it hurts.
-Same goes for the blood clot that is in your socket.
+The same goes for the blood clot that is in your socket.

-If you want to avoid developing dry socket after you have a tooth removed, it is imperative that you follow the post extraction instructions that are given to you at your dental extraction appointment.
+If you want to avoid developing a dry socket after you have a tooth removed, you must follow the post-extraction instructions that are given to you at your dental extraction appointment.
 These include: avoiding smoking, drinking through a straw, drinking beer or soda, and swishing water around in your mouth.